humphd/desktop/README.md

 ![Bug is fixed](screenshots/bug-fixed.gif)

-It looks like version 1.4.3 did not have the bug, and sometime between 1.4.3 and 1.5.0 it got introduced.
-We have our regression window, and can now use `git bisect`.
+It looks like version 1.4.3 did not have the bug.
+This means that at some point between release 1.4.3 and 1.5.0 it was introduced.
+Now we have our regression window, and can use `git bisect` to find the commit responsible for the bug.

 ### Using `git bisect` to Debug

 Armed with a start and end range in git, we can begin the work of figuring out which commit introduced the bug.
-In our regression range there were 26 days and 601 commits, with [~90K lines of code changed in 272 files (78,835 additions and 90,732 deletions)](https://github.com/desktop/desktop/compare/release-1.4.3...release-1.5.0).
-That's way too much code to go through manually.
+In our regression range there are 26 days and 601 commits, with [~90K lines of code changed in 272 files (78,835 additions and 90,732 deletions)](https://github.com/desktop/desktop/compare/release-1.4.3...release-1.5.0).
+That's way too much code to go through manually!

 Instead, we'll get git to do a binary search through these commits to find the first bad one.
 We should first point out that git doesn't understand our code.
 It doesn't know the difference between a good or bad commit.
 We'll have to help it assess whether a commit is good or bad as we do the search, but git can greatly help us by skipping past huge numbers of commits.